BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab6.md

 ### P1: Backup Tool Installation and Configuration

 Install a backup tool.
 Verify installation by running a test backup.
-1. Install `rsync` onto the backup server.
+1. Install `rsync` onto each machine.
 1. Using rsync backup the file `/etc/ssh/sshd_config` on from `Lab-6-SSH-FTP` machine to the `Lab-6-Backup` machine.
 Place the backup file in the `/backups/ssh-ftp` directory.

 ### P2: Backup Verification